zurgeg/linux_rocksmith/README.md

 This is the bare minimum to get it to work.
 I don't know if certain changes recommended by other people have a performance impact.

 I tested it on Manjaro, Arch and a Linux Mint VM.
-Due to the VM factor, I was actually able to start the game, but the experience is 1fps or something like that.
+Due to the VM factor, I was actually able to start the game, but I got about 1fps, definitely not playable.

 I have only tested the Steam version.